 The sand dunes are situated on the western side of the Sangre de Cristo Mountains, part of the Rockies in southern Colorado.
 The dunes are believed to have been formed less than 440,000 years ago.
 They cover a whopping 19,000 acres and the highest ones are over 700 feet tall.

-It doesn’t take long to climb the dunes, but getting there requires some effort.
+It doesn’t take long to climb the highest dunes in the U.S., but getting there requires some effort.
 The dunes are clearly viewable from the Visitor Center, and the walk is less than a mile from there to the base of the sand.
 The elevation here is about 8200 feet above sea level.

 The tricky part?
 There’s a small waterway, Medano Creek, flowing between the Visitor Center and the Dunes, and there are no bridges or paths to avoid it.
 The creek varies in size depending on the season, but there’s no way around it: If you want to explore the Dunes, you’ve got to get wet.
 Take off your shoes and scramble across the water.